zhon12345/zhon12345/README.md

 ### Hi there 👋

 I'm Zhun Onn!
 I'm a 15-year-old developer from Malaysia.
 I mainly work on Discord bots but I do web development from time to time.
-As of now, the languages I know are Node.JS, HTML, CSS & Vanilla JavaScript.
+As of now, the languages I know are Vanilla JavaScript, Node.JS, Python, HTML & CSS.

 ### Contact Me ☎
 - Discord: [zhon12345#8585](https://discord.gg/jMpw3jw)